All Guides About Start Here

 40%

-SaaSRanger assessment · Free stack: Search Console + PageSpeed Insights + Screaming Frog + Ahrefs WT + schema.org validator
+SaaSRanger assessment · Free set: Search Console + PageSpeed Insights + Screaming Frog + Ahrefs Webmaster Tools + schema.org validator

 How to Prioritise What You Fix

-A full audit produces a long list.
+A full audit gives you a long list.
 The instinct is to fix everything at once.
-The data says otherwise: P0 fixes capture roughly 70% of potential SEO impact.
+The data says otherwise: P0 fixes capture roughly 70% of the total impact.
 Everything else compounds on top of that foundation.
-The most common mistake is spending hours on P2 work (chasing backlinks, tweaking social tags) while a P0 issue is silently suppressing every page.
+The most common mistake is spending hours on P2 work (chasing backlinks, tweaking social-share tags) while a quiet P0 problem holds back every page.

 Week 1